DMCA Policy: How to Protect Your Website from Copyright Infringement Claims

 What Is DMCA Safe Harbor?

-Safe harbor means that as a platform, you're not liable for infringing content posted by your users, provided you:
+Safe harbor means that, as a platform, you are not held liable for infringing content posted by your users, provided you satisfy the statute's conditions.
+For the hosting safe harbor under Section 512(c), the core requirements are that you (17 U.S.C. § 512(c)):

 What Should Your DMCA Policy Include?